SaadUrRehmanBaig/Data-vizualisation/EU27_Tourism_Recovery_Presentation.md

 *"The red line tells a different story—one of caution, gradual trust-building, and eventual triumph.
 International visitors took longer to return, but when they did, they came with renewed appreciation and deeper pockets."*

 **The Strategic Revelation:**
-*"This divergence taught the EU27 a crucial lesson: tourism resilience comes from balance.
+*"This divergence taught the European Union a crucial lesson: tourism resilience comes from balance.
 Countries that cultivated strong domestic tourism markets proved more resilient during the crisis and more dynamic during recovery."*

 ---